BoxeRZL/URMD-Seq/README.md

 This repository is a self contained analysis pipeline for targetted mitochondrial d-loop sequencing using a unique primer barcoding technique.
 This pipeline takes Illumina 2X300 paired reads fastq files, spanning the d-loop region of the mitochondrial DNA (M:16559-279).

 <br>
-Dependencies: Python/3.7.0 Biopython/1.75, Mafft/2.6, Trimmomatic/0.39, FLASH/1.2.11
+Dependencies: Python/3.7.0, Biopython/1.75, Mafft/2.6, Trimmomatic/0.39, FLASH/1.2.11
 <br><br>

-Data set up requirements: <br>
+Data formatting requirements: <br>

-A list of lane names should be in a text file with one name per line, these refer to the identifier preceeding `\_R\*\_001.fastq` in the raw fastq files.
-This allows for automated analysis of all lanes.
+All data should be in raw fastq format with the suffix `\_RX\_001.fastq` , for automated analysis a text file is created containing a list of all lane names (preceeding `\_RX\_001.fastq`)
 <br><br>
-All analyses are performed using Compute Canada with modules:
+All analyses are performed using Compute Canada, with slurm and modules:
 `StdEnv/2018.3`
 `mafft python/3.7 trimmomatic`
 <br><br>